sagemath/trac_to_gh/Issue 6564.md

 # Issue 6564: ecl will not build on Solaris - looks like make exiting when it tries to delete non-existant file.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6564

 Original creator: drkirkby